Check out these resource categories:

 - Delta Library-- all about our library and many, many links

-- Classics Archive - Another online collection offers thousands of classic books in one location.
-Read all the books online free of charge, or download them in PDF for a small fee.
+- Classics Archive - Over 1600 classic books, including lots of pre-1900 poetry and prose.
+Read all the books online free of charge (they are all out of copyright), or download them in PDF for a small fee.

 - LibrarySpot is the place to find libraries of every stripe, plus a virtual reference desk, reading room, lots of lists, and answers to trivia questions such as who is the world's most translated author?

-- Project Bartleby-- a notable website of hundreds of classic world, British, and American literature texts online, including the eponymous Bartleby the Scrivener
+- Project Bartleby-- a notable website of hundreds of classic world, British, and American literature texts online, including the eponymous Bartleby the Scrivener; many also available for free download as e-books.

-- The Virtual Library-- one of the first (started by Tim Berners-Lee at CERN) and most extensive web libraries, with materials actually online.
+- The Virtual Library-- one of the first (started by Tim Berners-Lee at CERN in 1991) and most extensive web libraries, with materials actually online.

 Teaching/Learning Center, A110